Critical minerals and their uses

 Usages

-High-purity Silica is a high-grade (>99.99% Silicon dioxide (SiO2)), raw ingredient used for semiconductors in electronics, computer processors, photovoltaics (solar panels), optical fibres, high performance ceramics and specialty glass applications.
+Silicon is a widely used semiconductor material in micro-electronics and all electronic devices.
+It is also used in photovoltaics (solar panels), optical fibres, high performance ceramics and speciality glass applications.

 Geological Occurrence